What sizes are the image areas?

 You can upload images that are smaller in height than the default space.
 WordFly will adjust the size of the image to fit the space you are uploading it to.
-When you want side-by-side images in two or three-columns to align, make sure the image width and heights match before uploading the images into the space.
+When you want side-by-side images in column blocks to align, make sure the image width and heights match before uploading the images into the space.

 Here is some general guidance on image sizes:

 To restrict the largest width of an image